Saido Berahino: Sheffield Wednesday

 On 31 August 2021, Berahino returned to England to join League One club Sheffield Wednesday having previously worked with Owls manager Darren Moore at West Brom.
-He would make his debut off the bench on 11 September 2021 against Plymouth Argyle and would score his first goal for the club a week later against Shrewsbury Town.
-He would score a hat-trick in a 6–0 victory at home to Cambridge United on 12 March 2022.
-After one season with the Owls, it was announced he would be released at the end of the season.
+The fee and contract length were not disclosed.
+He made his debut on 11 September as a 58th-minute substitute in a 3–0 loss away to Plymouth Argyle and scored his first goal for the club a week later, opening a 1–1 home draw against Shrewsbury Town.
+On 12 March 2022, he scored a hat-trick in a 6–0 victory against Cambridge United at Hillsborough.